Agnes Fay Morgan: Later life and legacy

 In addition to winning the Garvan Medal in 1949, which is bestowed upon outstanding women in chemistry by the American Chemical Society, Garvan became the first female professor named Faculty Research Lecturer at Berkeley in 1951; Morgan was selected for the honor by her Berkeley faculty colleagues.
 In 1954, Morgan and Wayne State University researcher Arthur H. Smith were the co-winners of the Borden Research Award from the Borden Company Foundation.
+She was honored at a symposium themed "Landmarks of a Half-Century of Nutrition Research" on May 8th,1965.

 Though she officially retired in 1954, Morgan continued to come to the office for nearly the rest of her life.
 Just after Morgan's retirement, the University of California System decided to offer home economics only at the Davis and Santa Barbara campuses, and the nutrition program was continued at Berkeley.
 Forty of her papers were published after her retirement date.
-Following a heart attack in early July 1968, Morgan died on July 20.
+Following a heart attack in early July 1968, Morgan died on July 20 in Berkeley.
 At the time of her death, she still headed the selection committee for new fellows of the American Institute of Nutrition.

-In the 1960s, the nutrition laboratory at Berkeley was renamed Agnes Fay Morgan Hall.
+In 1961, the nutrition laboratory at Berkeley was renamed Agnes Fay Morgan Hall.
 The Iota Sigma Pi chemistry honor society issues the Agnes Fay Morgan Research Award to recognize women who make outstanding contributions to the field.
 Morgan had been a founding member of the group and she had served the national organization as its permanent historian for many years.